flybywiresim/aircraft/fbw-a32nx/docs/a320-simvars.md

 - A32NX_ACP{1,2,3}_SWITCH_INT
     - Number
     - Set to 0 whenever on RAD position.
 100 whenever neutral position.
 200 whenever in INT position

-- A32NX_IS_EMITTING_ON_FREQUENCY
-    - Bool
-    - True if the INTRAD switch on the ACPs (depending on controlling mode) is on RAD thus transmitting

 - A32NX_SIDE_CONTROLLING
     - Enum